 What to do when a

 The other common dental injury happens when a tooth is moved out of place.
 For instance, the tooth can be pushed deeper into the jaw.
 One of the mistakes most people make is to try and reposition the tooth on their own.
-This should only be done by a dentist.
-Visit the dental office Richmond Hill as soon as possible because when the tooth is left out of its original position for too long, it becomes harder to treat.
+This should only be done by a family dentist.
+Visit the dental clinic Richmond Hill as soon as possible because when the tooth is left out of its original position for too long, it becomes harder to treat.

 What to do with a chipped or broken tooth

 Avoid filing or smoothening out the tooth on your own as this may cause issues.
 A chipped or broken tooth can also be repaired using tooth-colored bonding.

 What to do with a cracked or fractured tooth

 In this situation, do not try to remove a portion that is left or bite on it.
 This can make the situation worse.
 Some cracks are possible to save whereas others cannot be saved especially if the fracture has extended up to the gum tissue.
 Visiting a trusted expert in family dentistry and having it checked is the best way to avoid pain and infection.